laere/data-structures-and-algorithm-notes/README.md

 <h2>Stack</h2>
 A stack is a collection in which data is added and removed.
-In a Last In First Out Order (LIFO).
+In a Last In First Out order (LIFO).
 Pushing onto a stack(adding), popping off a stack(removing).